 What can we say?
 Wine, grog & spirits are right up our alley!
 And talking philosophy over libations…even better!
 That’s why we love our community socials.
 Our Philosophy Think & Drinks are casual and informal, community-oriented, intellectually stimulating, and fun.
 You do not need a background in philosophy to enjoy & participate in these gatherings.
 An open mind & desire to engage in thoughtful dialogue (whether from a listening or contribution standpoint) is all that’s needed!
+For those who love philosophy but prefer not to partake in the libations side of things, don’t let that stop you from participating in the fun.
+We emphasize the think over the drink!

 - Jan.
 11th 2018 – View Archive